Jake DeBrusk Game Preview: Bruins vs. Ducks

 Rep your team with officially licensed NHL gear!
 Head to Fanatics to find jerseys, shirts, and much more.

-- DeBrusk averaged 16:31 of ice time last season, with a plus-minus rating of +26.
+- DeBrusk has yet to score a goal this year through five games played.

-- In 24 of 64 games last season, he scored a goal -- and three of those games included multiple goals.
+- He has two games with a point this season, but in five contests DeBrusk has yet to walk off the ice having tallied two more more points.

-- DeBrusk had an assist in 18 of 64 games last season, with multiple assists in four of them.
+- DeBrusk has had an assist twice this season in five games played, but did not have multiple assists in either of those games.

-- The implied probability is 55.6% that he hits the over on his points over/under based on the odds.
+- DeBrusk has an implied probability of 58.8% to go over his point total based on the odds.

-- There is a 32.3% chance of DeBrusk having more than 0.5 assists, based on the moneyline odds.
+- DeBrusk has an implied probability of 36.4% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.